harshitchauhan3/food-community/README.md

 # food-community

 A java application for browsing recipes.

-//
-->Use of mealDB API
+- Use of mealDB API
-->Use of Retrofit, okHTTP, ButterKnife and few other dependencies.
+- Use of Retrofit, okHTTP, ButterKnife and few other dependencies.

 -----
-->Updates under devvelopment.
+- Updates under development.